-Madison, N.J., February 27, 2017 – With a long-standing commitment to the education of the next generation of veterinarians, Merck Animal Health today, in partnership with the American Association of Swine Veterinarians Foundation (AASVF) – the charitable arm of the American Association of Swine Veterinarians – announced the 2017 recipients of the AASVF/Merck Animal Health Veterinary Student Scholarships.
+MADISON, N.J., March 5, 2018 – With a long-standing commitment to the education of the next generation of veterinarians, Merck Animal Health (known as MSD Animal Health outside the United States and Canada) today, in partnership with the American Association of Swine Veterinarians Foundation (AASVF) – the charitable arm of the American Association of Swine Veterinarians – announced the 2018 recipients of the AASVF/Merck Animal Health Veterinary Student Scholarships.

 “It is great when a company like Merck Animal Health places value on supporting veterinary students pursuing a career in swine medicine and production,” said Tom Burkgren, D.V.M., AASV Executive Director.
 “We deeply appreciate the company helping to elevate the AASVF mission of developing veterinary students for their role in the future of our industry.”

 The recipients, who will each receive a $5,000 scholarship, are:

 - Stephanie Betbeze, Lincoln Memorial University

 The recipients were announced earlier today at the 49th Annual AASV Meeting in San Diego, Calif.
 Second-and third-year students enrolled in American Veterinary Medical Association-accredited or recognized colleges of veterinary medicine in the U.S., Canada, Mexico, South America and the Caribbean Islands are eligible.
 Learn more at www.aasv.org.

 About Merck Animal Health